-Acne is a chronic inflammatory skin disorder that can lead to pimples, showing especially on the face.
-It varies from mild to severe cases and usually lasts about five years through puberty.
+Acne is a chronic inflammatory skin disorder that can lead to pimples, and is especially visible on the face.
+It varies in severity, and usually lasts about five years through puberty.
 It can cause physical scarring as well as emotional distress.
 It is very common among adolescents, with 70-80% of teenagers suffering on some level, and it is the disease most frequently diagnosed by dermatologists.
-In some cases adults can be affected too, either through persisting symptoms or late development.
+Some adults are affected as well, either through persisting symptoms or late development.

 Rosacea is a chronic inflammatory disease, mainly affecting facial skin.
 It most commonly manifests in an increased redness in the central face, alongside inflammatory bumps and flushing accompanied by skin discomfort such as burning or stinging.
 After being diagnosed with rosacea, your skin will always be prone to it and treatment will only control the symptoms.
 It usually affects women over 30, and sufferers of rosacea are usually genetically predisposed.
 Treatments should be comprised of gentle skin care and anti-inflammatory agents and should aim for complete clearance of symptoms1.